plaf2000/webspec/README.md

 ![Screenshot](https://github.com/plaf2000/webspec/blob/master/screenshot.jpeg)

-You can create a project from the home page, but, at the moment, a forms to add devices, recorders, places and audio files is unfortunately unavailable, so you have to add them from http://localhost:8000/admin:
+You can create a project from the home page, but, at the moment, forms to add devices, recorders, places and audio files is unfortunately unavailable, so you have to add them from http://localhost:8000/admin:

 1. Add the desired recorder(s) and place(s)
 2. Add the desired device(s) (use the recorder's id to reference it)